 My father traveled quite a bit for work when I was young.
-While on the road, one of his nightly phone calls home revealed a wonderful fact - he bought a video camera.
+While on the road, one of his nightly phone calls home revealed a wonderful fact - he bought a video camera for the family to make home movies with.
 I was fourteen and had never touched a video camera in my life, but I knew that when he got home with it ... we were making a Ninja movie.

 The plot involved a Ninja (played by me) giving a classy weapons demonstration, then another Ninja (my eleven year old brother Doug) sneaking into a house and offing two unsuspecting victims.
 The set was my home.
 The weapons were made of wood and plastic.
 The format was VHS.
 We cut in the camera.
 We held a Nintendo Game Boy up to the camera mic so we had a musical score.
 Looking back, the end result was terrible, but it was definitely the birth of my passion.